node-red-contrib-home-assistant-websocketnode-red-contrib-home-assistant-websocket

 entity and prevEntity

-These refer to the entities that triggered the node.
+These types reference the current and previous entity states that triggered the node.

 Examples